History and Future

 The present trustees have been gratified to hear from most recent years' competitors that they have enjoyed a similar experience and that The Bromsgrove is one of the best organised international competitions they have attended.

-The Bromsgrove Young Musicians’ Platform, after evaluation of a highly successful second year, will for the 2019 Platform expand again geographically. the exact expansion will be announced in due course but will at least cover the Three Counties (Worcestershire, Gloucestershire and Herefordshire) plus a 30 mile radius taken from the centre of Bromsgrove thereby including part of the West Midlands..
+The Bromsgrove Young Musicians’ Platform, after evaluation of a highly successful second year, will for the 2019 Platform expand again geographically.
+The exact expansion will be announced in due course but will at least cover the Three Counties (Worcestershire, Gloucestershire and Herefordshire) plus a 30 mile radius taken from the centre of Bromsgrove, thereby including part of the West Midlands.
 All young musicians who are either resident or at school in any of the defined area will be eligible to enter.
-Auditions and the Finalists' Concert will all take place in 2019 at the new music facilities at Bromsgrove School including the Routh Hall.
+Auditions and the Finalists' Concert will all take place at the new music facilities at Bromsgrove School, including the Routh Concert Hall.

 The trustees intend that through the futures of both The Bromsgrove Competition and The Bromsgrove Young Musicians Platform classical music will reach out to engage a much broader public and dispel the notion that such music is elitist.